dtekcth/data101/src/beginner/git/basics.md

 you'll need to have selected `Add to path` when installing VSCode and for macOS you'll need to run `Shell Command: Install 'Code' command in path` in the command palette in VSCode.
-If you're doing this for `git commit`, you need to properly close the commit window with !kbd[!ctrl+W] or by closing it with your mouse after you've saved the file.
+If you're doing this for `git commit`, you need to properly close the commit window with !kbd[!ctrl+w] or by closing it with your mouse after you've saved the file.

 > [Warning]